CHIEF MARKETING OFFICER

 This is the call to action for marketing, crisis managers, and public relations firms everywhere.
 Now is the time to build the cybersecurity brand that will set the standard for how to avoid a cyber crisis in the first place, while greatly benefitting the business as never before in the process.

-But it can’t be achieved without the Chief Marketing Officer’s support.
+But it can’t be achieved without the Chief Marketing Officer’s full support.